tylerwillis/super-tortoise/content/pages/index.md

     content: >
       I'm most well-known as the co-founder and COO of [Unsupervised](https://unsupervised.com), which helps companies discover
-      opportunities in their data (over $100M found so far in 2021).
+      opportunities in their data (over $150M found so far).
 We have raised over $50M from top VCs and have worked with 30% of Fortune 10 companies.